-- submit schedules for bilateral sales to entities outside the PJM RTO from within the PJM RTO - submit optional offers for the supply of energy, capacity, and other services from Energy Resources into the Day-ahead Energy Market or the Real-time Energy Market for the next operating day only
+- Submit hourly schedules for Self-Scheduled Resource increments. - Submit a forecast of the availability of each Generation Capacity Resource for the next seven days. - Submit Offer Data for Generation Capacity Resources for supply of energy to the PJM Day-ahead Energy Market for the next day whether Self-Scheduled or PJM scheduled. - Submit schedules for bilateral sales to entities outside the PJM RTO from within the PJM RTO. - Submit optional offers for the supply of energy, capacity, and other services from Energy Resources into the Day-ahead Energy Market or the Real-time Energy Market for the next operating day only.